Family Orientation FAQs

 Can I switch to a different Family Orientation session?

 You can switch to a different session date but you must make sure that your student’s college/school is presenting at the session you desire to attend.
 A list of the college/schools in attendance at each Family Orientation session can be found here.
-To change your session, please reply to your registration confirmation email with the session date to which you’d like to switch.
+To change your session, please email familyorientation@austin.utexas.edu with the session date you originally registered for and which session you’d like to switch to.
 Please note, changing your Family Orientation session does not change your student's Longhorn Orientation date.

 I have completed the Family Orientation registration process but I have not received a confirmation email.